ImExtraPolite3/journey-through-the-solar-system/README.md

 # Journey Through the Solar System

+**Project Overview**

 This project was made in order simulate someone traveling through our solar system.
-This is achieved by allowing the veiwer from the start to feel as if they are in a sort of sci-fi enviroment.
+This is achieved by allowing the viewer from the start to feel as if they are in a sort of sci-fi enviroment.
 Through the use of font, animations, and a horizontal scroll that attempt simulate our Solar System, the veiwer should feel as if they are in space.

  **Figma**